-As regards non-financial information and diversity, Royal Decree-Law 18/2017 of 24 November amending the Commercial Code, the revised text of the Capital Companies Act approved by Royal Legislative Decree 1/2010 of 2 July and Directive 2014/95/EU of the European Parliament and of the Council of 22 October have been taken into consideration.
-The non-financial information concerning the VidaCaixa Group is included in the CaixaBank Group's Consolidated Management Report, available in the CaixaBank Group's Consolidated Annual Accounts for the financial year ending 31 December 2017.
+As regards non-financial information and diversity, Law 11/2018 of 28 December amending the Commercial Code, the consolidated text of the Capital Companies Act, approved by Royal Legislative Decree 1/2010 of 2 July, and Law 22/2015, of 20 July, on Accounts Audits, regarding non-financial information and diversity, have been taken into consideration.
+The non-financial information concerning the Group is included in the CaixaBank Group's Consolidated Management Report, available in the CaixaBank Group's Consolidated Annual Accounts for the financial year ending 31 December 2018, and will be deposited at the Mercantile Registry of Valencia.

 During the present financial year, the Parent Company has not held its own shares.
 With regards to Research and Development, it is important to highlight the digital transformation that the Group is undergoing and that has become one of its main challenges.
 Such a transformation is intended to cover all stages, from the initiation of savings to the definition of retirement goals and the follow-up of the same.
+Thanks to digitalisation, the Group offers its customers channels that facilitate or promote savings.